 “Video is just as much about what you see as about what you hear.
 Make sure the space behind your camera is clear and uncluttered.
 Film yourself against a plain wall if possible, to keep the focus where it should be – on you.
 Any larger shot of your room in the background should be clean and organized.
 No passing people, animals or distracting piles of laundry in view.
 You can certainly have a small plant or small frame to give a bit of personality to your shot.”

-It’s true that the HBS takes the interview process quite seriously.
+It’s true that the school takes the Harvard MBA interview process quite seriously.
 Which is why it’s vital to think deeply about each stage of your professional growth, and about why and how you’ll be more successful with a general management degree.
-HBS admissions want to ensure you fully appreciate what you’re getting yourself into, and that you’ll will contribute in a way that’s meaningful to the program and the community.
+HBS admissions want to ensure you fully appreciate what you’re getting yourself into, and that you’ll contribute in a way that’s meaningful to the program and the community.
 If the fit’s mutual, both of you stand to benefit.

 For more HBS interview details, view this recently recorded strategy session with Fortuna’s Malvina Miller Complainville and Judith Silverman Hodara: